bcgov-nr/action-broker-vault-login/README.md

 # Output

-This action outputs the intention and action tokens as environment variables.
+This action outputs the vault token as an environment variable.

 ### VAULT_TOKEN